tamato/achaea_mudlet/help-docs/academyOfAscendsion/rankone.md

 In order to properly prepare yourself for unseen challenges you've yet to face, ensure you obtain the following essentials:

-| | Follow HELP ARMOUR to find and obtain the armour best suited to your
+|x| Follow HELP ARMOUR to find and obtain the armour best suited to your
 class.
 If applicable, also obtain and equip the proper weapons and shields.
 For blademasters, this would include your uniquely forged and named blade.
 CHELP BLADEFORGING will help you with that process.

-| | Maintaining tattoos is an important facet of survival.
+|x| Maintaining tattoos is an important facet of survival.
 HELP TATTOOS
 and CHELP TATTOOS will better assist you in learning their unique benefits.
 Please ensure you have at minimum the following required
 tattoos: Cloak, Moss, Shield, Tree, Boar, and Mindseye.
 You can ask over city channels for someone to assist with inking these on your person, or alternatively, you can purchase stencils in the various shops.

-| | Familiarize yourself with CHELP ANTITHEFT.
+|x| Familiarize yourself with CHELP ANTITHEFT.
 Be prepared to discuss
 the steps you've taken in order to ensure your hard earned rewards remain in your possession.

 Concept of Chaos:

-Read CLHELP TOUR in the Academy.
-You do not need to take a tour, if you feel you already know Ashtan well enough to get around, but you will be quizzed on your knowledge as part of your interview.
+|x| Read CLHELP TOUR in the Academy.
+You do not need to take a tour, if you
+feel you already know Ashtan well enough to get around, but you will be quizzed on your knowledge as part of your interview.

-Read CHELP CHAOS.
-This will give you a basic introduction to the concept of Chaos, what it is and why we work to spread its influence across Sapience.
+| | Read CHELP CHAOS.
+This will give you a basic introduction to the concept
+of Chaos, what it is and why we work to spread its influence across Sapience.

-READ CHELP CHAOSPLANE.
-We are charged with maintaining the sanctity of the home of the Chaos Lords.
+| | READ CHELP CHAOSPLANE.
+We are charged with maintaining the sanctity of
+the home of the Chaos Lords.
 Occultists, especially, should be aware of this duty.